The Suma buying group was set up as part of Transition Chester’s activities for a variety of reasons:

 They are able to supply many of the same items in smaller quantities, but on a retail basis.

-We would suggest that people, whenever possible, support Chester’s recently established “no package shop” ‘Just Footprints’which is located in the Forum precinct in Northgate Street.
+We would suggest that people, whenever possible, support Chester’s recently established “no package shop” ‘Just Footprints’which is located in the new Chester Market building on Northgate Street.

 Other retailers in the Chester area also offering items from Suma on a retail basis (often in an unpackaged form) include: